sugar-king/image-processing-cpp/README.md

 # Image-Processing-cpp
 > This project was created as part of the [Parallelism and Concurrency](https://www.fer.unizg.hr/en/course/bopsaa) course on [University of Zagreb, Faculty of Electrical Engineering and Computing](https://www.fer.unizg.hr/en).
 >
 > Parallelization was applied to an existing project [Image-Processing-cpp](https://github.com/Yuhala/image-processing-cpp).
 For more details about the project itself, go to it's [GitHub repository](https://github.com/Yuhala/image-processing-cpp).
+Parallelization was done using [OpenMP API](https://www.openmp.org/).

 ## Parallelization